to the book the Bhâgavata Purâna

 Again the Universe Within His Mouth

-(30) Hung out of reach He devises a way piling up things or turning over a mortar and knows He His way to the contents making a hole in the hanging pot.
-He knows His way around in a dark room with enough light to see from the shining jewels on His body and awaits the time the gopîs are busy with their household affairs!
+(30) [With the pots] hung out of reach, He devises a way by piling up things or turning over a mortar, and then finds His way to the contents by making a hole in the hanging pot.
+Awaiting the time that the gopīs are busy with their household affairs, He, with the necessary light from the radiating jewels on His body, manages to find His way in a dark room!

-(40) 'Is this all a dream, a divine phantasmagoria or maybe a delusion of my own intelligence or
+(40) 'Is this all a dream, a divine phantasmagoria or maybe a delusion of my own intelligence,

-would otherwise that what I so see be some yogic feat natural to my child?
+or would that what I so see differently be some yogic phenomenon natural to my child?

 Chapter 10: The Deliverance of the Sons of Kuvera